dafny-lang/dafny/docs/OnlineTutorial/Modules.md

 }
 ```

-Then you can refer the the members of the `Helpers` module within the `Mod`
+Then you can refer to the members of the `Helpers` module within the `Mod`
 module by prefixing them with "`Helpers.`".
 For example:

 ```dafny